Emergency housing if you’re homeless: women's refuges

 Refuges usually keep their address secret to protect people living there.

-You can usually stay as long as you need to – though some refuges have a limit on the time you can stay.
+You can usually stay as long as you need to – though some refuges have a time limit.
 Staff will help you to move you back to a safe settled home when you leave the refuge.

 Who they're for